 The duties and responsibilities of the Chief Inspector include, but are not limited to, the following:

-Directing, planning, and laying out details of inspection standards, methods, and procedures used by Alta Avionics, Inc., and complying with all applicable CFR’s, and manufacturer's recommendations acceptable to the administrator.
+Directing, planning, and laying out details of inspection standards, methods, and procedures used by Alta Avionics, LLC., and complying with all applicable CFR’s, and manufacturer's recommendations acceptable to the administrator.

 To assist, supervise, train, and direct all personnel assigned to the Inspection Department.
 It is his/her responsibility to assure that all inspections are properly performed on all completed work before it is returned to the customer.
 He/she shall ensure that the proper inspection records, and forms used by this repair station are properly executed.